Cold Smoked Salmon

 Submerge your Salmon fillets in a nonreactive container in your refrigerator for 1 hour per cm of thickness (measure from the thickest part of the fillet).

 Note: A non-reactive container is one that will not react to the brine.
-Aluminum, cast iron, and copper are all “reactive” and should not be used.
+Aluminium, cast iron, and copper are all “reactive” and should not be used.
 Stainless steel, ceramic, glass, and metal cookware with enamel coating are all “nonreactive.”

 Remove your Salmon from the brine and soak it in cold fresh water for 15 to 20 minutes to remove some of the saltiness and “sweeten them a little”.
 Pat dry and place them uncovered, skin side down on racks (with a drip tray underneath) in your refrigerator for 24 hours.
 This has the added advantage of allowing the salt to further penetrate the flesh and dry the surface of the fish to form a pellicle for the smoke to stick to.